marwenanna/management_users_groups/README.md

  Out of scope: authentication, and roles management; forms and views

  User Stories:
-- Authentication (Login and registre page)
+- Authentication (Login and registre pages)
 - Create a user who is included in a group
 - Check if this user exits and is active
 - Modify the list of users of a group